 The most effective and frequently used conventional treatments to establish a restful sleep pattern may include a combination of approaches.
 These include achieving proper sleep hygiene, making other lifestyle alterations, and possibly medications.

-If nothing seems to be working for you , there are treatment options available.
-Consider trying:
+If nothing seems to be working for you, there are treatment options available.
+These may include:

-Long-term use of sleeping pills is not recommended, as addiction is possible, and more research needs to be done on safety and effectiveness.
-For temporary relief of insomnia, the following medicines may be prescribed:
+Long-term use of sleeping pills is not recommended, as addiction is possible with some classes of drugs.
+Research on safety and effectiveness is ongoing.
+For temporary relief of insomnia, the following medications offer a solution:

-The National Sleep Foundation recommends that people taking sleep medicine begin with the lowest possible dose that is effective, use the drugs on a short-term basis, and take the drugs intermittently if they are using them on a long-term basis.
+The National Sleep Foundation recommends that people taking sleep medications begin with the lowest possible dose that is effective, use the drugs on a short-term basis, and take the drugs intermittently if they are using them on a long-term basis.

 While some cultures have a long history of using supplements and herbal remedies for the treatment of insomnia, such practices have only gained popularity over the last few decades in the United States and other Western nations.
 Check with your doctor before trying herbs or supplements to make sure they are safe.
 Some have serious side effects and others may mix poorly with medication you are already taking.
 Although herbal remedies may be helpful for some people, most scientific studies have been unable to prove them effective in treating insomnia.
 Some that may hold promise are:

 This neurotransmitter is secreted by the pineal gland and it regulates the sleep cycle.
 Melatonin is secreted at night, and the secretion is suppressed by bright light during the day.
 When melatonin secretion is not synchronized with the light-dark cycle, sleep disturbances occur.
 Frequently touted as a valuable supplement for insomnia, melatonin has shown only mixed results for insomnia in studies.

 Melatonin may be useful for temporary sleep disturbances from a change in schedule (daytime work to nighttime) or sudden disruption of the circadian rhythm as with jet lag.
-Speak with your doctor if you would like to try it, particularly because there are certain circumstances in which it should not be used until more information is available: pregnancy, breast-feeding, autoimmune disorders, leukemia, and lymphoma.
+Speak with your doctor if you would like to try it, particularly because there are certain circumstances in which it should not be used until more information is available.
+These may include pregnancy, breastfeeding, autoimmune disorders, leukemia, and lymphoma.